graphics-research-group/MRI-Colorization-Cross-Modal-Fusion-Learning/README.md

 Below are some key figures from the paper:

 ![Figure 1](./results/multiresoutputs.png)
-*Figure 1: Description of Figure 1.*
+*Figure 1: MRI colorization results on three scales of resolution..*

 ![Figure 2](./results/Comparisons.png)
-*Figure 2: Description of Figure 2.*
+*Quantitative comparison of MRI colorization with different methods.*

 ### Tables
 Below are some key tables from the paper: